Particular/docs.particular.net/nservicebus/upgrades/nhibernate-saga-index-fix.md

 ## Summary

-This guidance explains how add missing unique constraints on saga correlation property column
+This guidance explains how add missing unique constraints on saga correlation property columns

 - https://github.com/Particular/NServiceBus.NHibernate/issues/280

-This issue may cause duplicated rows in saga mapping tables representing single logical saga instance.
+This issue may cause multiple rows in saga data table that represent the same logical saga instance.
 The duplicated rows are inserted as a result of race condition during saga creation and missing unique constraint on correlation property column.

 ## Compatibility